Thomas Lunt

 William Grant v Lidl [2021] CSOH 55 – Assisted in Scottish litigation concerning the Hendrick’s gin brand.

-Rolex v Titan Black & ors (IL-2021-000096) – Trade mark infringement claim concerning customised Rolex watches and raising issues of exhaustion of rights.
+Rolex v Titan Black & ors – Trade mark infringement claim concerning customised Rolex watches and raising issues of exhaustion of rights.

-Millington v Wolf 1834 Ltd & or (IP-2022-000007) – Trade mark infringement dispute concerning watch winders in IPEC.
+Millington v Wolf 1834 Ltd & or – Trade mark infringement dispute concerning watch winders in IPEC.

 Medical devices company v Medical devices company – Trade mark and passing off dispute relating to COVID-19 medical diagnostic tests.